dapperfu/python_Meijer/README.md

 # ```python-meijer```

+- Forked from https://github.com/dapperfu/python_Meijer for tweaks and usage in another project
 - What: Reverse engineered API for Meijer apps & services.
 - Why: I can't actually get in contact with a Meijer Engineer.
 Their Facebook team just "takes feedback."
   On n'est jamais servi si bien que par soi-même.